Electrical Safety Bill consultation period closed

 New Standard published for battery storage systems

-A new Australian / New Zealand standard has been published on 11 October 2019.
+A new Australian / New Zealand Standard was published on 11 October 2019.

 AS/NZS 5139:2019 Electrical Installations – Safety of battery systems for use with power conversion equipment

-A copy of the standard can be purchased from https://infostore.saiglobal.com/ or enquire at your trade association.
+A copy of the Standard can be purchased from https://infostore.saiglobal.com/ or ask at your trade association.